|

 movies.
 Maybe he was dating ML.

-Olean Times Herald 31st July
+Olean Times Herald 31st July 1946.

-1946.
 (Olean is a town in New York State).

-'Wasn't Miriam LaVelle's motive
+'Wasn't Miriam LaVelle's motive in

-married already) the old, feminine trick of trying to make the man she
+be married already) the old, feminine trick of trying to make the man she

 really loves jealous.
 Hep Broadwayites know the one she loves is a singer'.